influxdata/docs-v2/content/influxdb/cloud/account-management/billing.md

 ## Review and resolve plan limit overages

-If you exceed your plan's [limits](/influxdb/cloud/account-management/pricing-plans), you'll receive a notification in the {{< cloud-name "short" >}} user interface (UI) **Usage** page.
+If you exceed your plan's [limits](/influxdb/cloud/account-management/limits/), you'll receive a notification in the {{< cloud-name "short" >}} user interface (UI) **Usage** page.

-If exceed the series cardinality limit, InfluxDB adds a rate limit event to your **Usage** page for review, and begins to reject write requests.
+If you exceed the series cardinality limit, InfluxDB adds a rate limit event to your **Usage** page for review, and begins to reject write requests.
 To start processing write requests again, do the following as needed:

 - **Usage-Based plan**: To request higher rate limits, contact [InfluxData Support](mailto:support@influxdata.com).
 - **Series cardinality limits**: If you exceed the series cardinality limit, see how to [resolve high series cardinality](https://docs.influxdata.com/influxdb/v2.0/write-data/best-practices/resolve-high-cardinality/).